Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels

 Most of the existing work on DJSCC considers the single-input single-output (SISO) channel.
 For open-loop multi-input multi-output (MIMO) systems, a DJSCC design with space-time coding is proposed in \cite{stjscc}.
 For close-loop MIMO systems, a Vision Transformer-based DJSCC design is proposed in \cite{Vit}, which utilizes multi-head self-attention mechanism to adapt to different MIMO sub-channels.
 However, Vision Transformer-based designs are challenging to implement in resource-limited devices due to their high computational and memory requirements \cite{spvit}.
 In addition, Vision Transformer-based methods would cause high latency\cite{Li_2023_ICCV}, and thus more efficient JSCC designs for MIMO are desired for low-latency applications, such as autonomous driving and telemedicine.

 In this article, we present adaptive DJSCC structures for MIMO systems, which require a relatively small amount of parameters.
-We employ attention modules in the design, which only uses two linear layers to achieve channel adaptability.
+We employ attention modules in the design.
 Specifically, we investigate both the serial and parallel network structures for MIMO.
 With singular value decomposition (SVD)-based precoding scheme, the MIMO channel can be decomposed into various sub-channels, and the feature outputs will experience sub-channels with different channel qualities.
 In the serial structure, one single network is used at both the transmitter and the receiver to jointly process data streams of all MIMO subchannels, while data steams of different MIMO subchannels are processed independently via multiple sub-networks in the parallel structure.
 We compare the two DJSCC structures in both the open-loop case \cite{stjscc} and the closed-loop case \cite{Vit}.
 Experiments demonstrate that both of the proposed DJSCC structures achieve improved performance.
 Furthermore, we reveal the phenomenon via non-parameter entropy estimation that the learned DJSCC transceivers tend to transmit more information over better sub-channels.

 The remainder of this paper is structured as follows.
-Section \ref{2} introduces the MIMO system model with precoding.
+Section \ref{2} introduces the MIMO system model.
 The proposed serial and parallel DJSCC structures are presented in Section \ref{3}.
 Simulation results based on image transmission task are presented in Section \ref{4}.
 Finally, Section \ref{5} concludes this paper.